 You can easily combine a visit to Wahkeena Preserve with a hike at the nearby Clear Creek Metro Park.
 Check the operating hours at Wahkeena Preserve prior to visiting.
 It tends to close early, so I’d recommend going here first.

-- The Ohio Historical Society owns the Wahkeena Nature Preserve, and they’ve published their own page on the preserve; besides posting some general information and operating hours, it also specifies holidays during which the park is closed.
+- Ohio Historic Site: Wahkeena Nature Preserve — The Ohio Historical Society owns the Wahkeena Nature Preserve.
+Their page on Wahkeena includes some general information and operating hours; it also specifies holidays during which the park is closed.
 Fairfield County Historical Parks is responsible for management of the site.

 Note: Before visiting, please check scheduled dates / hours of operation at Wahkeena site: here.